hhealing123/Object-Oriented-Programming-Challenge-Team-Profile-Generator/README.md

-# Object-Oriented Programming Challenge: Team Profile Generator
+# Object-Oriented Programming (OOP) Challenge: Team Profile Generator

 ## Description
 This week's challenge is to build a `Node.js command-line application` that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
 Since testing is key to making code maintainable, you will also write unit tests for each part of your code and ensure that it passes all of them.